• Skip to main content

 The problem with "most" smoked chicken is that while the meat inside gets tender and delicious, the skin is usually a little rubbery and unappetizing.

-But many electric smokers, including those made by Masterbuilt only go up to a 275°F cooking temperature.
+Many electric smokers, including those made by Masterbuilt, only go up to a 275°F cooking temperature.

 This is what will separate you from all the chicken smoking amateurs out there.